 6. Avoid falling asleep with earbuds

-Earbuds or headphones are a great way to isolate yourself into the wonderful world of music.
+Earbuds or headphones are a great way to isolate yourself in the wonderful world of music.

 But it can make your sleep uncomfortable and prolonged use may lead to ear canal damage.

 7. Enhance the rest of your sleep environment

 It could also be the aroma of the bedroom or the air circulation if it’s summer.
-Or better yet, it could be the color of bedroom paint.
+Or better yet, it could be the color of the bedroom paint.

-The point is: pay attention to the little things that make you feel comfortable.
+The point is: to pay attention to the little things that make you feel comfortable.
 If you want to sleep naked, go for it.